 “At Summerfields the animals are like family so we wanted to support a cause that also heroes the dog and its amazing abilities as man’s best friend and protector of other animals,” says Cecilia Steenberg, Duke Gin Brand Manager.

-To strengthen wildlife protection efforts in Limpopo National Park, Mozambique’s National Administration of Conservation Areas in partnership with Peace Parks and supported by the Dyck Advisory Group, deployed the park’s first canine unit in July 2019.
+To strengthen wildlife protection efforts in Limpopo National Park, Mozambique’s National Administration of Conservation Areas in partnership with Peace Parks and supported by the Environment Management and Conservation Trust (EMCT), deployed the park’s first canine unit in July 2019.
 Tracker dog Fury and his handler have become valued members of the security team by contributing to successful security operations.
 “Dogs are proven to be one of the most effective force-multipliers in anti-poaching operations.
 They have made international headlines with their successes and there is no doubt that when they are deployed in an area, illegal poaching activities are reduced.
 A canine unit is invaluable when trying to secure a park that is over a million square hectares with limited resources.”
 Says Peace Parks’ Senior Project Manager, Antony Alexander.

 “As Limpopo National Park is also one of Kruger’s neighbours, supporting the park’s canine unit was the perfect fit for us to give back to our community.
 Proudly displaying a ‘in support of Peace Parks Foundation’ label, a percentage of the profit made on each bottle of Duke Gin sold goes to the Limpopo National Park dog unit in aid of Fury and his team mates,” says Cecilia.